reedsy/challenges/node-fullstack.md

 Implement a small text conversion queueing service (server and a simple single page web interface) using Node.js (latest LTS) and AngularJS 1.x.

+### General requirements

+To help the prompt assessment of the assignment, the following requirements are to be expected:

+* You should provide a Git repo URL (GitHub, Bitbucket or GitLab, public or private, up to you) containing:
+* Project should contain `README.md` at repo root containing all the instructions to run the project and additional information you find necessary
+* The install / config / build process shouldn't be much more than running `npm install` and `npm run start`

 ### Front-end / Web Interface

 The interface is very simple and comprises only of the following screen.
-You don't need to implement actual file upload and conversion, we just need list of tasks to visualise real-time processing:
+You don't need to implement actual file upload and conversion, we just need list of tasks to visualise jobs processing:

 ![](https://gist.githubusercontent.com/pedrosanta/ae0c133195fdcdb9663a41bb0cfb253a/raw/d91f7e00776fa576ba3b7ce6d094936dd158cb8f/1-conversions-screen.png)

+### Requirements

+* implementation using Javascript
+* use `AngularJS 1.x`
+* refrain from using `angular-cli`
+* don't bloat code with lots of boilerplate
+* client dependencies should be managed using [npm](https://www.npmjs.com) or [Bower](https://bower.io)
+* resort to [grunt](https://gruntjs.com) (or [gulp](http://gulpjs.com) at most) for building/minification
+* if want to use a CSS preprocessor use [Sass](http://sass-lang.com)

 #### What we'll be looking at